sideprotocol/atomic-swap-solidity/spec/README.md

 ** Process **

-- When the maker directly specifies a preferred taker, that taker can accept the order without competition.
-Otherwise, all other takers must participate in a bidding process.
 - Taker pick a order (he is interested),
-- Input a price and duration(should be equal or above minimum limit: if specified) and price will be less or same than buy price.
+- The taker enters their preferred price and duration, ensuring it's at least the specified minimum limit and that the entered amount does not exceed the buy token quantity.
 - Deposit required tokens
-- Submit the bider order.
+- The taker finalizes the process by submitting their bid order.
-- Maker receive bider orders and decide if she/he want to accept the price.
+- The maker then receives the bid orders and evaluates whether to accept the offered price.

 ```ts
 interface PlaceBidMsg {